 We launch our Bags of Help scheme, with money raised from the 5p bag charge in England, Scotland and Wales being used to fund projects to create or improve green spaces in local communities.
 In the first year of the Government bag charge, Tesco customers in England saved over 1.5 billion single-use bags.

-Tesco begins offering free fruit for children to eat during shopping trips.
-Available in all large stores across the UK, the aim is to create healthy eating habits that will stay with kids, as well as to make it easier for children to get the fruit they need.
+Tesco begins offering free fruit for children in stores.
+The aim is to create healthy eating values that will stay with kids as well as making it easier for children to get the fruit they need.

-Tesco completes merger with wholesaler Booker Group.
+Wholesaler Booker Group merges with Tesco.
 The two companies bring together retail and wholesale expertise to create the UK’s leading food business.
-The merger opens-up opportunities for our businesses wherever food is prepared and eaten – ‘in home’ or ‘out of home’ – and will benefit our customers, suppliers, colleagues and shareholders.
+The merger opens-up opportunities for our business wherever food is prepared and eaten, ‘in home’ or ‘out of home’ and will bring value to customers, suppliers, colleagues and shareholders.